An automatic system to detect equivalence between iterative algorithms: Preliminaries

 \titleparagraph{Linear algorithms}

-The equations \eqref{eq:algdemo0} have the general \emph{linear} form
+The equations \cref{eq:algdemo0} have the general \emph{linear} form

 We say that a time-invariant algorithm is \emph{linear} if it can be written in the form of \cref{eqp2}, where $x^k$ is the algorithm state and $\phi$ is the set of oracles.
+Here $\phi$ can be any nonlinear map, including a map with internal state.
+For example, the oracle $\phi$ corresponding to the subgradient $\partial f$ of a nondifferentiable function $f$ might make a choice to ensure the output is unique and consistent, for example, by selecting the subgradient of minimum norm; the oracle $\phi$ corresponding to a stochastic gradient might include an internal random seed that ensures the output is unique and deterministic, given the seed.

 In the rest of the paper, unless specifically noted, our discussion is limited to linear algorithms.
-We will see that linear algorithms are a rich class that includes many commonly used algorithms, such many accelerated methods, proximal methods, operator splitting methods, and more~\cite{hu2020analysis, doi:10.1137/15M1009597}.
+We will see that the class of linear algorithms includes commonly used algorithms, such as accelerated methods, proximal methods, operator splitting methods, and more \cite{hu2020analysis, doi:10.1137/15M1009597}.

-The general form~\eqref{eqp2} represents a convenient parameterization of linear algorithms in terms of matrices $(A,B,C,D)$, but it is only a starting point.
-For example, algorithms \ref{algo_i1}--\ref{algo_i4} have different $(A,B,C,D)$ parameters despite being equivalent algorithms.
+The general form \cref{eqp2} represents a convenient parameterization of linear algorithms in terms of matrices $(A,B,C,D)$, but it is only a starting point.
+For example, \crefrange{algo_i1}{algo_i4} have different $(A,B,C,D)$ parameters despite being equivalent algorithms.
 In the next section, we show how tools from control theory can be brought to bear on these sorts of representations.

+\titleparagraph{Remark} For an arbitrary state-space realization $(A, B, C, D)$, the corresponding algorithmic sequence may not exist or may not be unique.
+However, any implementable practical algorithm, written as a sequence of update equations has a corresponding algorithmic sequence that exists and is unique: it is obtained by performing the steps indicated in the update equations and recording the values of $x$, $u$, and $y$.